Kudaes/Unwinder/README.md

 # Disclaimer

 From the previous images it can be concluded that this tool **is not trying to create logical stack calls** for multiple reasons.
 For example, some of the thread stacks shown before don't start with ntdll.dll!RtlUserThreadStart and I've never seen kernelbase!GetCalendarInfoEx calling kernelbase.dll!DsFreeNameResultW even thought this tools allows it.
-The main purpose of this tool is to show how unwind codes walking allows us to effectively and malleably spoof the thread stack.
+The main purpose of this tool is to show how unwind codes walking allows us to effectively and malleably spoof the stack.

 To use this technique in real environments and tools, it is required to analyze valid stack secuences in order to mimic real behaviours.

 On the other hand, im just spoofing some frames of the stack.
-If you want to fully spoof the stack a little bit of extra work have to be done, even thought it should be realtively easy to implement.
-Also, im not trying to restore the original values of the stack after each iteration, which should be done if this technique is implemented in any tool.
+If you want to fully spoof the stack a little bit of extra work have to be done, even thought it should be relatively easy to implement.
+Also, im not trying to restore the original values of the stack after each iteration.

 Finally, not all the unwind codes have been implemented.
-Although I encourage anyone to add extra spoofing functions to the FUNCTIONS array, take into account that you may end up parsing unwind codes not covered by this tool, which may lead to errors in the spoofing process.
+Although I encourage anyone to add extra spoofing functions to the **FUNCTIONS** array, take into account that you may end up parsing unwind codes not covered by this tool, which may lead to errors in the spoofing process.

 # Compilation